nt-muhammedyakubu/NMY/README.md

 # NMY
  Project Instructions

-The starter code for the project is from Udacity GitHub.
+The starter code is from Udacity GitHub.
 It is the same as the starter used in lesson 2.
 Start by installing and configuring Webpack just as it was done in the course.
-You can refer to the course repo as you proceed, and remember to make frequent commits and to create and merge branches as necessary.
+Always refer to the course repo as you proceed, and remember to make frequent commits and to create and merge branches as necessary.

 The goal of this project is to practice with:
 - Setting up Webpack